bastien-snk/SonicTab/README.md

 <p align="center">
     <h1 align="center">🦔 SonicTab - Create a custom TabList faster than Sonic.</h1>
   <i>SonicTab is an API (Application Programming Interface) that will allow you to create customized TabList(s) easily and fastly.
-En vous proposant un système de Grille à 2 Dimensions simple à comprendre.
+By offering you a simple to understand 2-Dimensional Grid system.
 </p>